l0neaadil/Python_projects/05_DNS_spoofer/README.md

 ### Steps to execute the program:

-1. <u> Man-in-the-Middle <u>:In order to be a man-in-the-middle, you need to execute the ARP Spoofer, so the victim will be sending the DNS requests to your machine first, instead of directly routing them into the Internet.
+1. <ins> Man-in-the-Middle</ins>: In order to be a man-in-the-middle, you need to execute the ARP Spoofer, so the victim will be sending the DNS requests to your machine first, instead of directly routing them into the Internet.

-2. <u> Trapping all packets in a queue <u>:
+2. <ins> Trapping all packets in a queue</ins>:

 	'''
 	iptables -I FORWARD -j NFQUEUE --queue-num 0
 	'''

 OR

 	'''
 	iptables -I OUTPUT -j NFQUEUE --queue-num 0

 	iptables -I INPUT -j NFQUEUE --queue-num 0
 	'''

 This rule indicates that whenever a packet is forwarded, redirect it ( -j for jump ) to the netfilter queue number 0.
 This will enable us